 Off-Campus Rooms and Apartments:

 Allow plenty of time before classes begin to search for housing off campus.
 We recommend that you come to Boulder one to two weeks before classes begin because rooms and apartments can be difficult to find and are expensive.
-To get an idea about available rooms or apartments for rent, go to the Housing Helpers website, a commercial company, or the local newspaper, The Daily Camera, in the “For Rent” section: www.thedailycamera.com/classifieds.
-Although it is a good idea to look through these classified ads before you arrive, it is best to wait until you get here, before you make your decision.
+Although it is a good idea to look through classified ads before you arrive, it is best to wait until you get here, before you make your decision.
 You will also need to pay the required deposits and sign lease papers in person.

-Another place to look for housing is the Off-Campus Student Services Office, located in the University Memorial Center (UMC).
+Another place to look for housing is the Off Campus Housing and Neighborhood Relations, located in the University Memorial Center (UMC).
 They have information about rooms and apartments available for rent and can help you find what you are looking for.
 The Off-Campus Student Services Office web page is helpful and worth reading.
 Of particular interest is the section called The Boulder Tenants’ Guide.
 When you check in at ISSS, ask to see our Renter's Handbook.

 It is important to remember that the initial costs of living off campus may be rather high.
 In most cases, you have to submit a damage deposit (which is usually the amount of the rent of one month), in addition to the first month's rent.
 Moreover, in most cases, utilities are extra, so you may need to pay for gas, electricity, water, telephone etc., as well as your rent.
 Be sure you find out how much your total cost will come to every month before signing any contracts.